thebrownbreadtoast/Plant_IoT/README.md

 Files in Project:

-    main.py - It is the main file which fetches data from Arduino UNO and send tweets to user. tweet_cnct.py - This file is Twitter API setup file, so that user don't have to re-enter Keys or Tokens again, and executes twitter operations. arduino_cnct.ino - This is Arduino UNO Sketch which connects with sensors. sqlite_cnct.py - This creates a local Database and establishes a connection. graph.py - This uses Pandas and Matplotlib.pyplot to connect with Database manipulates Dataframe and Plots a graph.
+    main.py - It is the main file which fetches data from Arduino UNO and calls Operations on Database. project_arduino.ino - This is Arduino UNO Sketch which connects with sensors. mysql_cnct.py - This is used to connect to a MySQL Database and establishes a connection. graph.py - This uses Pandas and Matplotlib.pyplot to connect with Database manipulates Dataframe and Plots a graph.

 Sorry for horrible Documentation, just a noob programmer.